Search Docs by Keyword

 Getting into SPINAL

 Anybody with a Research Computing (“RC”) account can login to SPINAL.
-If you don’t have an account, request one here, and mention that you want to use SPINAL in the Comments field.
-If you can’t login, please try to login at http://rcapps.rc.fas.harvard.edu with your RC account information.
-Then email email@example.com explaining what error message(s) you received.
+If you don’t have an account, request one here, and on the second screen select “Access to Spinal resources”.

 SPINAL is designed to give responsibility to the person who knows most about a particular topic.
 So lab administrators choose which codes researchers can use; instrument administrators choose who can use which instrument; portfolio managers can check codes for the PIs they manage; and departmental financial administrators generate bills.